 Shake gently and spray where needed.

 6. Use Permethrin on your shoes and clothing.
-Never use this on your skin!
-Spray your shoes and clothing and let them dry before you plan your outing.
+Never use permethrin on your skin!
+Spray your shoes and clothing and let them dry for at least 24 hours before you go on your outing.

 Throughout the Spring, Summer and Fall months it’s very important to be extra observant about any symptoms that you may have that could indicate an infection from a tick or other insect.